twolodzko/tymwol.github.io/ml-checklist.md

 some problem, not to play the metric at all cost.*

  * In plain English, what are you trying to do?
  * Should you do it?

-Maybe the problem is not real, or "solving" it might actually be harmful (e.g. it will be amplifying social biases).
+   *Some problems are ill-posed, they sound reasonable at first, but in fact the actual underlying problem is different (e.g. [X-Y problem][xy]).
+Another scenario where you shouldn't do it, is when the technology could have harmful side-effects (e.g. [résumé screening][amz-resume-screen] algorithm trained on historical data could amplify the social biases in the recruitment process).*

  * Are there clear [performance indicators][first-objective] that would enable you to measure success?
  * What is the [definition of done][dod]?
 Can we define an [acceptance test][acceptance-test]